In-House Kitting using Kitting Station Orders

 After Production Putaway is completed:

-• Child SKU inventory is reduced based on the quantities consumed during kitting
+• Child SKU inventory is reduced based on the quantities consumed during Directed Kitting and QC processing

 • KIT SKU inventory becomes available and is visible under Inventory → Manage Inventory